doitintl/vpc-flowlogs-recorder/README.md

 Once the deployment completes successfully continue to install the main solution.

-7. Return to the parent folder (the VPC-FlowLogs-Recorder)
+7. Return to the parent folder (the VPCFlowLogs-Recorder)
    `cd ..`

 8. Build the deployment package